 Parts of a Coin

 The back side (“tails”) of a coin.

-The outer border of a coin, considered the “third side” (not to be confused with “rim”).
-Edges can be plain, reeded, lettered or decorated:
+The outer border of a coin.
+Edges can be plain, reeded, lettered, or decorated.

-The raised edge on both sides of a coin (created by the upsetting mill) that helps protect the coin’s design from wear.
+The raised part of the edge on both sides of a coin that helps protect the coin’s design from wear.

 The principal inscription or lettering on a coin.

 A small letter or symbol on a coin used to identify where a coin was made.
-Current United States Mint marks are Philadelphia (P), Denver (D), San Francisco (S), and West Point (W).
+Current U.S. mint marks are Philadelphia (P), Denver (D), San Francisco (S), and West Point (W).
 Learn more on our Mint Marks page.